Skip to main content

 Two Types of Pay Gap

-Unadjusted (raw) pay gap — the simple difference in average pay between men and women.
-No explanation of why the gap exists.
-This is the number required for EU Pay Transparency Directive reporting.
+Unadjusted (raw) pay gap — the straightforward difference in average pay between men and women.
+No explanation of why the gap exists — just the number.
+This is the figure required for EU Pay Transparency Directive reporting.

 Metric